bodote/cheatsheets/ReadmeTestContainers.md

 # README TestContainers Infrastructure

-This document explains in detail the test infrastructure provided by the class `TestContainersBase` (`src/test/java/myapp/integration/TestContainersBase.java`).
+This document explains in detail the test infrastructure provided by the class `TestContainersBase`.
 It covers purpose, structure, and usage of the components: Kafka (via Toxiproxy), MongoDB (via a custom TCP proxy), Redis, and the Spring test configuration.

 ## Goal